5T33Z0/Clover-Crate/OC2Clover/README.md

 ## Exchanging SMBIOS Data between OpenCore and Clover
 ### Manual method
-Exchanging existing SMBIOS data back and forth between an OpenCore and a Clover config can be a bit confusing since both use different names and locations for data fields.
+Exchanging existing SMBIOS data between OpenCore Clover can be a bit confusing since both use different names and locations for data fields.

-Transferring the data correctly is important because otherwise you have to enter your AppleID and Password again which in return will register your computer as a new device in the Apple Account.
+Transferring SMBIOS data correctly is important because otherwise you have to enter your AppleID and Password again which in return will register your computer as a new device in the Apple Account.
 On top of that you have to re-enter and 2-way-authenticate the system every single time you switch betweeen OpenCore and Clover, which is incredibly annowying.
 So in order to prevent this, you have to do the following:

 1. Copy the Data from the following fields to Clover Configurator's "SMBIOS" and "RtVariables" sections: